 Edward Thompson is a British photographer, artist and lecturer.
 His own photographic work has focused on various subjects over the years from covering environmental issues, socio-political movements, subcultures and the consequences of war.
 He has lectured on photography at the V&A Museum, The Photographers Gallery, The Bishopsgate Institute, L.C.C, The University of Falmouth, The University of Northampton and The University of East London.
+He is currently the 1st year tutor and lead lecturer on the BA Photography & BA Fashion Photography Degrees at UCA Rochester.
 He speaks regularly on photography on television and radio, including on Al Jazeera News and the BBC World Service.

 His documentary photo-essays have been published in international magazines including National Geographic Magazine, Newsweek Japan, Greenpeace Magazine, The Guardian Weekend Magazine, BBC, CNN and The Sunday Times Magazine.
 His work has been exhibited at Christies, Somerset House and Four Corners Gallery (London) and shown as part of photography festivals in Arles (France), Tampere (Finland), Zingst (Germany) & London (U.K).
 You can see his own documentary photography work on his website.

 Born in London, United Kingdom, he studied history at the University of Warwick, and then worked abroad in public health with the United Nations Taskforce on HIV/AIDS.
 Returning to London he studied on the MA in Photojournalism and Documentary Photography at the London College of Communication and graduated at the end of 2012.